alexandregama/mastering-jackson/README.md

 Jackson will serialize a Java Map by default :)

-But if we want to have each key and value as a line in the main JSON?
+But if we want to have each key and value as a line in the main JSON, like this?

 ```json
 {